 The regional training and networking events assist NACOLE in its continued effort to develop and deliver training, offer technical support and assistance, and provide an enhanced knowledge-base of emerging and best practices.
 Please check the website often to see if there is an event taking place near you.

-Lunch will be provided on the first day of the event and a continental breakfast on both days.
-There will also be a networking reception for all attendees held at the end of the first day.
-This will allow attendees to further discuss the topics of the day and learn more about the work being done in Denver and around the country.
+Lunch will be provided along with a continental breakfast.
+We also invite all registered attendees to join us for a networking reception that will be held at the end of the day.
+This will be an opportunity for attendees to further discuss the topics of the day and learn more about the work being done in King County and around the country.

-Please note that this event is open to all those wishing to attend and we hope that you will be a part of this important and informative training & networking opportunity.
-The registration fee for this event is $50 and includes all training, continental breakfasts, and Thursday's lunch.
-NACOLE is able to waive this fee for those who find it would prohibit their ability to attend.
+Please note that this event is open to all those wishing to attend.
+The registration fee for this event is $75 and includes training, continental breakfast, and lunch.
+We anticipate offering CLE credits, pending approval, for an additional $25 fee.
+NACOLE is able to waive the registration fee for those who find it would prohibit their ability to attend and are not seeking CLE credits.
+Please contact NACOLE's Director of Training and Education, Cameron McEllhiney at firstname.lastname@example.org for more information regarding this or other training opportuntiies.